 Use of preceding and following to count consecutive occurrences

-That is why the first row count is 2 .
-Similarly for the last row you will have only preceding row and no following row.
-So the count would be 2 for last row.
+That is why the first-row count is 2.
+Similarly, for the last row, you will have only the preceding row and no following row.
+So the count would be 2 for the last row.

-Say for example you are using unbounded preceding and unbounded following means your count will 3 for all three rows as given in the below diagram.
+Say for instance you’re using unbounded preceding and unbounded following means your count is going to be 3 for all three rows as shown within the below diagram.

 Not only the SQL count max occurrences.
 You can modify your query accordingly for the following.